jmd-dk/concept/concept/docs/troubleshooting.rst

 If you are able to run single-node CO\ *N*\ CEPT jobs remotely, but encounter problems as soon as you request multiple nodes, it may be a permission problem.
-For example, OpenMPI uses ssh to establish the connection between the nodes, and so your local ``~/.ssh`` directory need to be configured properly.
+For example, OpenMPI uses SSH to establish the connection between the nodes, and so your local ``~/.ssh`` directory need to be configured properly.
 Note that when using an MPI implementation preinstalled on the cluster, such additional configuration from the user ought not to be necessary.